iotdesignshop/dexhand_ros2_meta/README.md

 ros2 launch dexhand_manus simulation.launch.py
 ```

-** NOTE: The Manus SDK requires MANUS Core to be running on a Windows PC on the same network as the client **.
+** NOTE: The Manus SDK requires Manus Core to be running on a Windows PC on the same network as the client **.
 We have had pretty good results running Linux in a Virtual Machine on a Windows PC, and that may be a good way to get started.
-MANUS plans to release a Linux version of MANUS Core in the future, and we'll update the instructions when that happens.
+Manus plans to release a Linux version of Manus Core in the future, and we'll update the instructions when that happens.